Sta-ces/stEngine/README.md

 # stEngine
 The aim of this Javascript Game Engine is to provide a simple library for web developers. stEngine is usefull to create an UI browser game using HTML as game elements (The tag canvas is still usable).

+<div style="border:solid red 3px; padding:20px; text-align:center; text-transform:uppercase; font-style:bold;">WARNING: The /inc/tools.js file is moving on this new GitHub project, DON'T use the tools.js file in the stEngine project.</div>

 ## Installation
 ### Clone
 You can clone this [repository](https://github.com/Sta-ces/stEngine) and import the files by your own way.<br>